 Resolution: Revised.
 Change P2608L50 as follows:

-5) The MIC is extracted for use in the CCM integrity checking.
+5) The encrypted MIC is extracted and decrypted for use in the CCM integrity checking.

 CID 4090

 Comment (P2609L50): "CCM recipient processing checks the authentication and integrity of the frame body and the AAD as well as decrypting the frame body.
 The plaintext is returned only if the MIC check is successful."